-- A time-limited work experience combined with comprehensive employment and supportive services to be subsidized for individuals with barriers to employment, are chronically unemployed, or have an inconsistent work history.
+- A time-limited work experience combined with comprehensive employment and supportive services to be subsidized for individuals with barriers to employment, are chronically unemployed, chronically underemployed, or have an inconsistent work history.
 Supports individuals to establish a work history, demonstrate success in a work environment and develop skills to obtain and retain unsubsidized employment.
 Such work experience can take place in the public, private or nonprofit sectors.
 There is no expectation of continued employment with the participating business once the work experience is completed. - Transitional jobs are a way for adults and dislocated workers with barriers to employment who are experiencing chronic unemployment or have an inconsistent work history to develop a work history and basic work skills essential to keeping a job.
-Transitional jobs are time-limited, subsidized employment in the private, non-profit, or public sectors. - Transitional jobs can be effective solutions for individuals to gain necessary work experience that they would otherwise not be able to get through training or an OJT contract.
+Transitional jobs are time-limited, subsidized employment in the private, non-profit, or public sectors. - Transitional jobs can be effective solutions for individuals to gain necessary work experience that they would otherwise not be able to get through training or an

+OJT contract.
 The goal is to establish a work history for the individual, demonstrate work success, and develop skills that lead to entry into unsubsidized employment.
 The difference between a transitional job and an OJT contract is that in a transitional job there is no expectation that the individual will continue his or her hire with the employer after the work experience is complete.

-- No more than 10 percent of adult and dislocated worker funds may be used to provide transitional jobs. - Service will be offered with a training plan individualized to the job seeker. - A transitional job agreement at one worksite can be written for a maximum of 20 calendar weeks and no more than 800 hours. - Wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Title I Service Provider is employer of record. - The number of training hours for a participant may be increased based upon the individual circumstances of the participant, such as disability.
+- No more than 10 percent of adult and dislocated worker funds may be used to provide transitional jobs. - Service will be offered with a training plan individualized to the job seeker. - A transitional job agreement at one worksite can be written for a maximum of 13 calendar weeks and no more than 520 hours. - Wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Title I Service Provider is employer of record. - The number of training hours for a participant may be increased based upon the individual circumstances of the participant, such as disability. - The number of training hours for a participant may be increased based upon WIOA Title I Director or his/her designee's assessment of customer needs.